swiss6th/homebridge-almond/readme.md

 # Configuration

-Configuration sample:

-This uses the Almond+ [websocket API](https://wiki.securifi.com/index.php/Websockets_Documentation#Devicelist) so you need to be running at least R89 firmware.
+This uses the Almond+ [WebSocket API](https://wiki.securifi.com/index.php/Websockets_Documentation#Devicelist), so you need to be running at least R89 firmware.

-Then add this to your homebridge config.json (updating the password).
+Then add this to your homebridge `config.json` (updating the host and password).

  ```javascript
     "platforms": [